JoergHeseler/mesh-samples-for-preservation-testing/README.md

 ## Licenses

-[^1]: The ["Exotisch wirkende Maske aus Bali" (Exotic-looking mask from Bali) 3D models](https://sketchfab.com/3d-models/exotisch-wirkende-maske-aus-bali-ebdeba7d3e60499cb33037355b189acb) and associated textures used in this repository are by [Badisches Landesmuseum (Baden State Museum)](https://www.landesmuseum.de/) and are licensed under the [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).
+[^1]: The ["Kakadu von Johann Joachim Kaendler, Meissen" (Cockatoo by Johann Joachim Kaendler, Meissen) 3D models](https://sketchfab.com/3d-models/cockatoo-von-johann-joachim-kaendler-meissen-ddebac799fa14d389a6acc68f9cbfcdf) and associated textures used in this repository are by [ZDF Digital](https://zdf.digital/) and [Porzellansammlung, Staatliche Kunstsammlungen Dresden (Porcelain collection, Dresden State Art Collections)](https://www.skd.museum/).
+They are licensed under the [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).
 The original GLB file from the Sketchfab page has been used and, if necessary, converted into other formats.
 The resulting files may have been intentionally syntactically or semantically altered to validate the functionality of tools developed for digital preservation.